Death and funeral of Queen Elizabeth The Queen Mother: Background and death

 The Queen Mother had developed a persistent cold which she caught during Christmas 2001.
 She was bedridden at Sandringham after her final public engagement on 22 November 2001, when she attended the recommissioning of HMS Ark Royal.
-However, despite missing many other scheduled events—such as the 100th birthday celebrations of Princess Alice, Duchess of Gloucester, on 12 December 2001; the annual luncheon of the Women's Institutes, of which she was president, on 23 January 2002, and traditional church services at Sandringham—she was determined to attend the funeral of her younger daughter Princess Margaret.
-On 13 February she slipped in her sitting room at Sandringham, causing considerable concern to her daughter, the Queen, and the rest of the royal family, but she travelled to Windsor by helicopter the following day.
-She attended the funeral on 15 February in a people carrier with blacked–out windows, (which had recently been used by Margaret) shielded from the press according to her wishes so that no photographs of her in a wheelchair could be taken.
+However, despite missing many other scheduled events – such as the 100th birthday celebrations of Princess Alice, Duchess of Gloucester, on 12 December 2001; the annual luncheon of the Women's Institutes, of which she was president, on 23 January 2002, and traditional church services at Sandringham – she was determined to attend the funeral of her younger daughter Princess Margaret.
+On 13 February the Queen Mother slipped in her sitting room at Sandringham, causing considerable concern to her daughter, Queen Elizabeth II, and the rest of the royal family, but the Queen Mother travelled to Windsor by helicopter the following day.

+The Queen Mother attended the funeral on 15 February in a people carrier with blacked–out windows, (which had recently been used by Margaret) shielded from the press according to her wishes so that no photographs of her in a wheelchair could be taken.
 She then returned to Royal Lodge in Windsor.
 On 5 March 2002 she attended lunch at the annual lawn party of the Eton Beagles, and watched the Cheltenham races on television; however, her health rapidly deteriorated during her last weeks after retreating to Royal Lodge for the final time.
 She died 'peacefully' in her sleep at the Lodge on 30 March 2002, at the age of 101, with her surviving daughter, Elizabeth II, by her side.

 Reactions and aftermath

 Royal family

 Prince Charles and Prince Andrew, who were on holiday in Switzerland and Barbados respectively, rushed back to the UK upon learning about their grandmother's death.
 Her body lay at the altar of the Royal Chapel of All Saints near Royal Lodge, where the Queen and the royal family attended an evensong on the day after her death.
 Later, Prince Andrew and his daughters, Princesses Beatrice and Eugenie, met with members of the public.
 Prince Andrew described his grandmother as a "very, very special" person.
 In an interview, Princes William and Harry paid tribute to their "inspirational" great-grandmother.
-Both the Queen and the Prince of Wales paid tribute to the Queen Mother in separate television broadcasts.
-On 4 April, the Queen and the Duke of Edinburgh met the mourners at Windsor Castle and viewed the tributes.
+Both Elizabeth II and Prince Charles the Prince of Wales paid tribute to the Queen Mother in separate television broadcasts.
+On 4 April, Queen Elizabeth II and Prince Philip met the mourners at Windsor Castle and viewed the tributes.